América Arias

-América Arias López, also known as América Arias de Gómez (October 6, 1857 – April 23, 1935) was a Cuban philanthropist and benefactor, known for her charitable initiatives, as well as her support for various organizations and publications in Cuba.
+América Arias López (October 6, 1857 – April 23, 1935), also known as América Arias de Gómez, was a Cuban philanthropist and benefactor, known for her charitable initiatives, as well as her support for various organizations and publications in Cuba.
 Arias was the second First Lady of Cuba from 1909 to 1913 as the wife of President José Miguel Gómez.
 She was a prominent, early supporter of the Cuban independence movement and served as a messenger and nurse during the Little War with the rank of captain.

 Biography

 Arias was born on October 6, 1857, in Sancti Spíritus, Cuba, into a wealthy family.
 She was an early supporter of the Cuban independence movement.
-Arias contributed material supplies and support to pro-independence fighters, as well as to average Cuban families who were experiencing hardships due to the crackdowns by the Spanish colonial government during the wars of independence.
+Arias provided material supplies and support to pro-independence fighters, as well as to ordinary Cuban families facing hardships due to the crackdowns by the Spanish colonial government during the wars of independence.
 Arias served as a military messenger and nurse during the Little War from 1879 to 1880, earning her the rank of captain.
 She shared the goal of Cuban independence with her husband, José Miguel Gómez, whom she married at a young age.
 José Miguel Gómez, a commander of the Ejército Mambí and veteran of the Ten Years' War against Spanish rule, served as the second President of Cuba from 1909 until 1913.
 Their son, Miguel Mariano Gómez, later became Mayor of Havana in 1926 and president of Cuba in 1936.

 Throughout her life, Arias focused on charitable works, becoming a notable benefactor in the country.
 She was considered a model of humility, altruism and charity.
 Together with other prominent Cuban women of the time, Arias supported the construction of the Church of Our Lady of Charity, the patron saint of Cuba.
 Arias successfully convinced the director of Bohemia magazine to help fundraise for the church.
 In 1913, her request to name the new church in honor of Our Lady of Charity was approved by Pope Pius X, earning praise from the Catholic writer Martín Leiseca and members of the Cuban media.

 Arias was the first honorary president of the National Association of Nurses of the Republic of Cuba, which was founded in 1909, and worked to recognize the role of nurses in the country.
 She also supported several magazines and other publications, including Brisas de Yayabo (1911–1913), a magazine published in Havana, but focused specifically on her hometown of Sancti Spíritus.
 Arias was also the honorary director of América magazine, which had been named in her honor by editor-in-chief Clara Moreda Luis, who founded the publication on April 28, 1929.

 Arias' husband, former President José Miguel Gómez, died in 1921.
 América Arias died in Havana on April 23, 1935, at the age of 77.